vinson2233/ml-selection-bias-twosample/README.md

 ## File Structure
 Inside the `code` folder, you can find :
-- `main-script.R`: Configuration and entry point to run simulations
+- `main-script.r`: Configuration and entry point to run simulations
 - `statistical_estimation.R`: Core estimation functions and simulation logic
 - `sampling_functions.R`: Dataset-specific sampling methods
 - `sample-data-generator.R`: Script to generate synthetic test datasets if needed.
 Only need to be run once.
 It will produce `.Rdata` object.
-- `results-analysis.R`: Analysis and visualization of simulation results.
+- `results-analysis_4thJune2025.Rmd`: Analysis and visualization of simulation results.
 - `renv.lock`: Package versions for reproducibility

 ![flow chart](flow_chart_thesis.png)